AFARNOOD/ML-Zoomcamp/README.md

 I took this course in winter 2023.
 This course was held by DataTalks.Club.

 ## Syllabus
-<br>- Introduction to Machine Learning
+- Introduction to Machine Learning
 <br>- Machine Learning for Regression
 <br>- Machine Learning for Classification
 <br>- Evaluation Metrics for Classification